When was the last time you knelt in the soft grass of a pristine alpine meadow and sipped cool, clear water directly from a high mountain stream?

 It’s a delightful feeling, but one that’s increasingly rare for cautious hikers who don’t enjoy explosive diarrhea (so, all of us?).
 Sipping water from the wrong stream – one with cattle grazing upriver, or too many humans camping nearby – can lead to Giardia, or worse.

 The hiking water filter market seems crowded if you look on Amazon, or at any of those “best water filters for backpacking” articles you’ve probably already found.
 But many of these solutions are meant for travel or camping and can be heavy, incompatible with the ways backpackers carry water, or overkill for most backcountry environments.
+Don’t be fooled by anyone telling you a heavy pump filter is necessary for a simple backpacking trip these days!

 In this article I’ll cut through the fluff and present the actual best water filters for backpacking, according to the most experienced backpackers and thru hikers out there.
 I’ll also tell you which water filtration systems have worked well for me on my own thru hikes, and which haven’t.